Skip to main content

 The liability gap is the operational and legal space between the brand's compliance posture, the creator's compliance posture, and the platform's compliance posture in this collaboration model.
 The gap exists in every paid creator collaboration on every platform, but Spotlight produces a particularly wide and unmanaged gap because of three structural conditions — visual similarity between paid and organic, creator-produced creative under broad brand direction, and temporal overlap between organic and paid versions of the same content.

-"Brands are responsible for the claims made on their behalf, including claims by endorsers in social media.
-The disclosure of material connections must be clear and conspicuous in the context where consumers encounter the endorsement.
+The FTC framework holds brands responsible for claims made on their behalf, including endorser claims on social media, and treats material-connection disclosure as something that must be clear and conspicuous where consumers encounter the endorsement.

 This guide covers how Spotlight Ad distribution actually works, the FTC material connection rules applied to Spotlight, Snapchat's policy on paid promotion in Spotlight, where brand and creator liability diverge, and the remediation workflow when the gap surfaces publicly.
 For broader Snapchat advertising policy see the Snapchat Advertising Guide and the Policy Change Tracker.